The health and safety of all Club members and visitors is important. Before visiting the trails at Mono Nordic, please read our Club Pandemic Policy.

 6. Can I rent skis from the club?

-Ski equipment rentals are available on the weekends at a cost of $10 per day.
+Ski equipment rentals are available on the weekends at a cost of $15 per day.
 This fee includes skis, boots, and poles.
-We will be renting a limited number of skis, boots and poles for the entire season at a cost of $50 per set.
-If you are interested, speak with the pavilion staff.
+We also rent a limited number of skis, boots and poles for the entire season at a cost of $50 per set, available only to Club members.

 7. Do I have to sign in?

+In order to keep your skiing experience as safe as possible during the pandemic, only visitors paying with cash at the honesty boxes are required to sign in on the provided envelopes.
+This is a requirement for our club insurance policy.
 Yes.
-It is very important for you and any guests that you bring to sign in.
-This is necessary to comply with our insurance contract and it gives us valuable statistics that we can present to local municipalities and other institutions about the recreational value of Mono Nordic Ski Club.
+Visitor sign-in is necessary to comply with our insurance contract.
+Sign-in by all skiers (members too) gives us valuable statistics that we can present to local municipalities and other institutions about the recreational value of Mono Nordic Ski Club.

 8. Can I snowshoe?